hairyfred/SnapTools/README.md

 -It also lets you sign in on android 10 without downgrading etc

 # Credits
-Liz for some of the hooks
+Hayd for maintaining and fixing the pack when needed Liz for some of the hooks
 Jaqxues for holding my hand
 Justxns idea for a beta pack
-Hayd for Custom Notifications and 'Hide Outbound Notifications' Support

 -If for some reason you would like to donate direct your donations to Jaqxues as it wouldnt be possible without him -https://www.paypal.me/jaqxues